 During this time, we had two more boys.
 I was now a father of three, putting my kids through the same thing that I had gone through as a toddler.
 Around this time, my dad came back into my life, and he was sober.
 His return to my life was a reminder that no matter how bad things get, we can take our life back.

 On September 3, 2018, I decided that I needed to stop using.
 I wanted my life back.
 I got myself into outpatient treatment but wasn’t quite ready to get completely sober.
 On September 19, 2018, my house was raided.
 This was the beginning of the end for me.
 I was charged with multiple felonies.
-My children were all taken into a lab to have their hair pulled for hair follicle testing.
-My two older boys failed for meth.
 For the first time, I saw the very direct impact that I was having on my family, kids, wife, and community.
 I wanted to run away and hide, just disappear like my dad did when things got tough, but I chose not to.

 I fought hard!
 I fought for myself.
 I fought for my family.
 I fought for my mom.
 I fought for my dad.
 I fought for all of the people who could see the better side of me.
 I was terminated from my position due to the new charges.
 This was really hard for me, but I wasn’t going to let anything be an excuse to use anymore.